 - Promoting a menu item based on previous purchase history

-“The flexibility and opportunity for creativity here is endless — and not only endless, but also measurable,” says Perez.
+“The flexibility and opportunity for creativity here is endless—and not only endless but also measurable,” says Perez.
 “A merchant’s engagement program should be able to give clear insights into the campaign and offer effectiveness.
-How many days did it take to redeem?
+For example, how many days did it take to redeem?
 What was the total revenue associated with that offer redemption?
 What days of the week were the most popular for that redemption?
 These are all crucial statistics and insights to understand effectiveness.
-This will give the merchant the ability to pivot to something different or amplify what is clearly working.”
+This will allow the merchant to pivot to something different or amplify what is working.”

 High-Value Customer Engagement Solution Data

 Perez says the data from the customer engagement solution is essential.
 “These insights will give the merchant a clear direction when deciding on their next marketing campaigns,” he explains.
 He says Como’s system is based on deep integration with the merchant’s point of sale (POS) system, which provides insights into purchase frequency, specific item-level detail, and dollar spend data for every customer.
 He adds that the solution you provide should also offer these insights to your clients quickly and easily, so they don’t have to invest time in pulling reports and formatting CSV files to uncover them.